antirez/freakwan/fci/README.md

 runs >= 17 (since up to 16 it is just better to emit the verbatim bytes) and the maximum run it can represent is 16+127 = 143 pixels of the same color.

+When short run escape byte is read (0x3d or 0x65), then if the following byte is 0 the decoder should just ouput the verbatim bits (3D or 65 in binary), otherwise the next byte is as follows:

+    wwwwbbbb (0x3d escape)
+    bbbbwwww (0x65 escape)

+In this case wwww and bbbb should be read as 4 bits unsigned integers plus 1, (so they can range from 1 to 16), and the decoder should output 'w+1' white pixels followed by 'b+1' black pixels, or the other way around for the other escape.
+Note that this escape is emitted only when the sum of white and black pixels is > 16 (otherwise we would waste space compared to verbatim bytes), so the lengths byte will never be zero.

-The last byte may encode more pixels than the ones needed in order to finish the image.
+At the end of the image, the last verbatim byte may encode more pixels than the ones needed in order to finish the image.
 In such case the decoder should discard the extra bits.

 ## Example